 42 Golden Keys Straight To Your Grandchild’s Heart (The Power of Open Ended Questions)

 Disclaimer: Devoted Grandma is reader-supported.
 If you purchase anything through my site, I may receive a small commission (at no cost to you).
-It helps keep the site alive, so thank you.
+Thank you.

 One of my favorite ways to connect with my grandkids is to ask them questions, many of which I have shared with you!
 After sharing this second batch of general, this or that, or would you rather questions, I received several emails from my fellow grandmas who asked their grandkids these questions and learned something new and/or got them to put down their phones for a few minutes.
 That’s what I call a major success!